rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 # Summary
-Generates a release notes markdown file using the same API calls as the Azure DevOps Pipeline Release UI
+Generates a release notes file, in a format of your choice, using the same API calls as the Azure DevOps Pipeline Release UI
-* Can be used on any type of release agents (Windows, Mac or linux)
+* Can be used on any type of release agents (Windows, Mac or Linux)
-* Uses same logic as Azure DevOps Release UI to work out the work items and commits/changesets associated with the release
+* For releases, uses same logic as Azure DevOps Release UI to work out the work items and commits/changesets associated with the release
-* This task cannot be used in a build
+* Also since 2.17.x now supports operation in a build whether YAML or legacy, getting the commits/changesets associated with the build
 * **IMPORTANT** - There have been two major versions of this extension, this is because
    * V1 which used the preview APIs and is required if using TFS 2018 as this only has older APIs.
 This version is not longer shipped in extension download from [GitHub](https://github.com/rfennell/AzurePipelines/releases/tag/XPlat-2.6.9)
    * V2 is a complete rewrite by [@gregpakes](https://github.com/gregpakes) using the SDK, with minor but breaking changes in the template format and that oAuth needs enabling on the agent running the tasks .